jveilleux/FarmFreshWeb/create-or-connect-with-your-supplying-producers.md

 [![](https://openfoodnetwork.org/wp-content/uploads/2015/05/Source-Identified.png "Source Identified")](https://openfoodnetwork.org/wp-content/uploads/2015/05/Source-Identified.png)

-So as a hub, what do you need to do before adding your products?
+So as a farmers market, what do you need to do before adding your products?
 Well, there are two possibilities, depending on whether or not your supplying producer already has an FFW profile.

 How do I know if my producer has an FFW profile?
 Go to www.farmfreshweb.com/producers and search for them.